danielrriggs/danielrriggs.github.io/content/eustress.md

 A balanced level of stress.
 "Beneficial stress".
+Moderate or normal psychological stress interpreted as being beneficial for the experiencer.